• Home

 I came up with this recipe on a Friday afternoon when my kids’ friends came over to play without warning.
 I needed a quick, impressive dish I could make with what I had.
 Peas that have been frozen?
 Check.
 Potatoes?
 All the time.
 I purchased spring roll wrappers a few weeks ago, but I never used them.
 Everyone was asking for more of what came out of my kitchen.
 The timing is perfect.

-The secret to making samosas quickly is that making that making traditional samosa dough is tasty but takes a long time.
+The secret to making samosas quickly is that traditional samosa dough is tasty but takes a long time to make.
 You can skip the hardest part and still get that crispy outside by using pre-made wrappers that you can find in the freezer or the international aisle.
 The filling is where the magic happens, and it only takes about 10 minutes on the stove to make.

 This is the recipe I always use for: